Biswa96/wslbridge2/README.md

 Clone this git repository.
 Run `make` in cygwin (or msys2) and WSL to make all.
 To build individual programs, go to `src` folder and run `make` command with the corresponding Makefile.
 By default `make` command will create dynamically linked executables.
-For static liked binaries use `make RELEASE=1` command.
+For statically linked binaries, use `make RELEASE=1` command.
 All binaries will be placed in `bin` folder.